14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Anolon-Endurance-6-Piece-Cookware-Set-Anolon-5.jpg?v=1731902398
   Price: $969.99 NZD
-- [Bellwood Cosmetic Organiser - White/Natural](https://everydayhome.co.nz/products/bellwood-cosmetic-organiser-white-natural): A versatile and modern organizer for cosmetics and other products, Bellwood Cosmetic Organizer features 3 trays with a wooden handle for easy transportation.
+- [Umbra Bellwood Cosmetic Organiser - White/Natural](https://everydayhome.co.nz/products/bellwood-cosmetic-organiser-white-natural): A versatile and modern organizer for cosmetics and other products, Bellwood Cosmetic Organizer features 3 trays with a wooden handle for easy transportation.
 Its removable cup is perfect for storing makeup brushes and other small beauty tools.
 With a modern, wooden finish, this cosmetic storage organizer looks great on a vanity or countertop, without needing to be tucked away.
-  Updated: 2025-09-23T12:35:54Z
+  Updated: 2025-09-25T00:51:59Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Cosmetic-Organiser-White-Natural-UMBRA-4.png?v=1731902207
   Price: $89.99 NZD
-- [Bellwood Garment Rack - Black](https://everydayhome.co.nz/products/bellwood-garment-rack-blk): A clothing rack that saves space while adding a decorative touch, Bellwood Garment rack mixes soft curves with bentwood accents.
+- [Umbra Bellwood Garment Rack - Black](https://everydayhome.co.nz/products/bellwood-garment-rack-blk): A clothing rack that saves space while adding a decorative touch, Bellwood Garment rack mixes soft curves with bentwood accents.
 This modern and multi-functional rack is perfect for organizing and displaying your clothes, shoes, bags and other accessories.
 With four space-saving shelves and integrated steel rod, Bellwood Rack can be used in your bedroom, laundry room, closet, entryway and more to store & organize your belongings.
-  Updated: 2025-09-23T12:35:55Z
+  Updated: 2025-09-25T00:52:30Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Garment-Rack-Black-UMBRA-2.jpg?v=1731901981
   Price: $649.99 NZD
-- [Bellwood Leaning Mirror - Black](https://everydayhome.co.nz/products/bellwood-leaning-mirror-black): This eye-catching piece is sure to become a statement in any room.
+- [Umbra Bellwood Full Length Wall Mirror - Black](https://everydayhome.co.nz/products/bellwood-leaning-mirror-black): This eye-catching piece is sure to become a statement in any room.
 Bellwood Leaning Mirror features a soft arched wood frame made from renewable wood, offering both style and sustainability.
 Big enough to make an impact, yet small enough to fit in almost any room.
 Creating reflection and depth, this mirror will instantly bring extra light into almost any space.
-  Updated: 2025-09-23T12:35:55Z
+  Updated: 2025-09-25T00:52:36Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Leaning-Mirror-Black-UMBRA-3.png?v=1731903084
   Price: $479.99 NZD
-- [Bellwood Umbrella Stand - Black/Walnut](https://everydayhome.co.nz/products/bellwood-umbrella-stand-black-walnut): The Bellwood Umbrella Stand is durable as it is stylish thanks to its beautiful and shape and resin base, which is water-resistant and prevents rusting.
+- [Umbra Bellwood Umbrella Stand - Black/Walnut](https://everydayhome.co.nz/products/bellwood-umbrella-stand-black-walnut): The Bellwood Umbrella Stand is durable as it is stylish thanks to its beautiful and shape and resin base, which is water-resistant and prevents rusting.
 Featuring a round base and a curved wood veneer handle with an upper ring made of steel.
 This piece is easy to assemble and includes all hardware.
 Its slots will hold your tall umbrellas with ease and its tiny hooks on the top of the ring will hold your more compact, short umbrellas.
-  Updated: 2025-09-23T22:07:10Z
+  Updated: 2025-09-25T00:52:55Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Umbrella-Stand-Black-Walnut-UMBRA-8.png?v=1731902983
   Price: $129.99 NZD
-- [Bellwood Umbrella Stand - White/Natural](https://everydayhome.co.nz/products/bellwood-umbrella-stand-white-natural): The Bellwood Umbrella Stand is durable as it is stylish thanks to its beautiful and shape and resin base, which is water-resistant and prevents rusting.
+- [Umbra Bellwood Umbrella Stand - White/Natural](https://everydayhome.co.nz/products/bellwood-umbrella-stand-white-natural): The Bellwood Umbrella Stand is durable as it is stylish thanks to its beautiful and shape and resin base, which is water-resistant and prevents rusting.
 Featuring a round base and a curved wood veneer handle with an upper ring made of steel.
 This piece is easy to assemble and includes all hardware.
 Its slots will hold your tall umbrellas with ease and its tiny hooks on the top of the ring will hold your more compact, short umbrellas.
-  Updated: 2025-09-23T12:35:56Z
+  Updated: 2025-09-25T00:52:56Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Umbrella-Stand-White-Natural-UMBRA-9.png?v=1731901797
   Price: $129.99 NZD
-- [Bellwood Wall Shelf - Black/Walnut](https://everydayhome.co.nz/products/bellwood-wall-shelf-blk-wal): Elevate your space while providing storage with Bellwood Wall Shelf.
+- [Umbra Bellwood Wall Shelf - Black/Walnut](https://everydayhome.co.nz/products/bellwood-wall-shelf-blk-wal): Elevate your space while providing storage with Bellwood Wall Shelf.
 With a unique pill-shaped design, this versatile wall shelf can be used in a variety of spaces to showcase decor and/or store your items.
 Features three shelves, each with a decorative wood bracket.
-  Updated: 2025-09-23T12:35:56Z
+  Updated: 2025-09-25T00:52:07Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Bellwood-Wall-Shelf-Black-Walnut-UMBRA-5.jpg?v=1731903251
   Price: $249.99 NZD
-- [Buddy Chess Set - Natural](https://everydayhome.co.nz/products/buddy-chess-set-natural): Buddy Chess Set is an elegant addition to any space, able to serve as eye-catching decor when not in use.
+- [Umbra Buddy Chess Set - Natural](https://everydayhome.co.nz/products/buddy-chess-set-natural): Buddy Chess Set is an elegant addition to any space, able to serve as eye-catching decor when not in use.
 It sports polished black and charcoal tiles and cast zinc chess pieces with nickel and titanium finishes.
 The board's glossy coating, in combination with the velvet lining under the individual pieces allows for optimal movement of the Buddy chess pieces.
-  Updated: 2025-09-23T12:35:57Z
+  Updated: 2025-09-25T00:51:44Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Chess-Set-Natural-UMBRA-0.jpg?v=1731903504
   Price: $369.99 NZD
-- [Buddy Hook (Set 3) - Assorted](https://everydayhome.co.nz/products/buddy-hook-set-3-assorted): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
+- [Umbra Buddy Wall Hook - Set of 3 Assorted Colours](https://everydayhome.co.nz/products/buddy-hook-set-3-assorted): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
 When not in use, they serve as fun, unique wall decor that is sure to be a conversation-starter.
 Buddy Wall Hooks are the perfect addition to your entryway and a playful, space-saving alternative to a traditional coat rack.
-  Updated: 2025-09-23T12:35:58Z
+  Updated: 2025-09-25T00:52:45Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Hook-Set-3-Assorted-UMBRA-2.jpg?v=1731903410
   Price: $39.99 NZD
-- [Buddy Hook (Set 3) - Assorted Grey](https://everydayhome.co.nz/products/buddy-hook-set-3-assorted-grey): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
+- [Umbra Buddy Wall Hook - Set of 3 Monochrome](https://everydayhome.co.nz/products/buddy-hook-set-3-assorted-grey): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
 When not in use, they serve as fun, unique wall decor that is sure to be a conversation-starter.
 Buddy Wall Hooks are the perfect addition to your entryway and a playful, space-saving alternative to a traditional coat rack.
-  Updated: 2025-09-23T12:35:58Z
+  Updated: 2025-09-25T00:52:45Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Hook-Set-3-Assorted-Grey-UMBRA-4.jpg?v=1731902503
   Price: $39.99 NZD
-- [Buddy Hook (Set 3) - Black](https://everydayhome.co.nz/products/buddy-hook-set-3-black): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
+- [Umbra Buddy Wall Hook - Set of 3 Black](https://everydayhome.co.nz/products/buddy-hook-set-3-black): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
 When not in use, they serve as fun, unique wall decor that is sure to be a conversation-starter.
 Buddy Wall Hooks are the perfect addition to your entryway and a playful, space-saving alternative to a traditional coat rack.
-  Updated: 2025-09-23T12:35:59Z
+  Updated: 2025-09-25T00:52:46Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Hook-Set-3-Black-UMBRA-7.jpg?v=1731902493
   Price: $39.99 NZD
-- [Buddy Hook (Set 3) - Multi Colour Lite](https://everydayhome.co.nz/products/buddy-hook-set-3-multi-colour-lite): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
+- [Umbra Buddy Wall Hook - Set of 3 Multi Coloured](https://everydayhome.co.nz/products/buddy-hook-set-3-multi-colour-lite): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
 When not in use, they serve as fun, unique wall decor that is sure to be a conversation-starter.
 Buddy Wall Hooks are the perfect addition to your entryway and a playful, space-saving alternative to a traditional coat rack.
-  Updated: 2025-09-23T12:35:59Z
+  Updated: 2025-09-25T03:07:10Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Hook-Set-3-Multi-Colour-Lite-UMBRA-2.jpg?v=1731901823
   Price: $39.99 NZD
-- [Buddy Hook (Set 3) - White](https://everydayhome.co.nz/products/buddy-hook-set-3-white): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
+- [Umbra Buddy Wall Hook - Set of 3 White](https://everydayhome.co.nz/products/buddy-hook-set-3-white): This set of 3 wall hooks features Umbra’s popular Buddy character “climbing the walls” in various positions.
 When not in use, they serve as fun, unique wall decor that is sure to be a conversation-starter.
 Buddy Wall Hooks are the perfect addition to your entryway and a playful, space-saving alternative to a traditional coat rack.
-  Updated: 2025-09-23T12:35:59Z
+  Updated: 2025-09-25T00:52:47Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Hook-Set-3-White-UMBRA-2.jpg?v=1731901991
   Price: $39.99 NZD
-- [Buddy Napkin Holder - Black](https://everydayhome.co.nz/products/buddy-napkin-holder-black): Add a pinch of whimsy to your table with the Buddy Napkin Holder.
+- [Umbra Buddy Napkin Holder - Black](https://everydayhome.co.nz/products/buddy-napkin-holder-black): Add a pinch of whimsy to your table with the Buddy Napkin Holder.
 The Buddy Napkin Holder is a modern, youthful take on the traditional product.
 A part of Umbra’s Buddy Collection, it pairs with a coordinating paper towel holder.
-  Updated: 2025-09-23T12:36:00Z
+  Updated: 2025-09-25T00:52:59Z
   Vendor: UMBRA
   Product Type: Kitchenware
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Napkin-Holder-Black-UMBRA-1.jpg?v=1731902807
   Price: $27.99 NZD
-- [Buddy OTD Double Hook - Black](https://everydayhome.co.nz/products/buddy-otd-double-hook-black): Buddy Over-the-Door Double Hook features Umbra’s signature buddy figurine, this time as an over the door hook, great for storing belonging like hats, scarves, coats and purses.
+- [Umbra Buddy Over The Door Double Hook - Black](https://everydayhome.co.nz/products/buddy-otd-double-hook-black): Buddy Over-the-Door Double Hook features Umbra’s signature buddy figurine, this time as an over the door hook, great for storing belonging like hats, scarves, coats and purses.
 This decorative piece has a more active look then your typical hook, since buddy looks like he’s in motion.
-  Updated: 2025-09-23T12:36:01Z
+  Updated: 2025-09-25T00:51:40Z
   Vendor: UMBRA
   Product Type: Kitchenware
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-OTD-Double-Hook-Black-UMBRA-6.jpg?v=1731903033
   Price: $49.99 NZD
-- [Buddy OTD Double Hook - White](https://everydayhome.co.nz/products/buddy-otd-double-hook-white): Buddy Over-the-Door Double Hook features Umbra’s signature buddy figurine, this time as an over the door hook, great for storing belonging like hats, scarves, coats and purses.
+- [Umbra Buddy Over The Door Double Hook - White](https://everydayhome.co.nz/products/buddy-otd-double-hook-white): Buddy Over-the-Door Double Hook features Umbra’s signature buddy figurine, this time as an over the door hook, great for storing belonging like hats, scarves, coats and purses.
 This decorative piece has a more active look then your typical hook, since buddy looks like he’s in motion.
-  Updated: 2025-09-23T12:36:01Z
+  Updated: 2025-09-25T00:51:41Z
   Vendor: UMBRA
   Product Type: Kitchenware
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-OTD-Double-Hook-White-UMBRA-5.jpg?v=1731901764
   Price: $49.99 NZD
-- [Buddy Paper Towel Holder - Black](https://everydayhome.co.nz/products/buddy-paper-twl-hldr-kd-black): Along with its unique appearance, Buddy is also highly practical; the molded figure provides friction and leverage for one-handed tearing and protects the roll from unravelling.
+- [Umbra Buddy Counter Top Paper Towel Holder - Black](https://everydayhome.co.nz/products/buddy-paper-twl-hldr-kd-black): Along with its unique appearance, Buddy is also highly practical; the molded figure provides friction and leverage for one-handed tearing and protects the roll from unravelling.
 Taking up little space on your countertop, maintenance is hassle-free; cleaning only requires a quick wipe-down.
-  Updated: 2025-09-23T12:36:01Z
+  Updated: 2025-09-25T00:52:33Z
   Vendor: UMBRA
   Product Type: Kitchenware
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Buddy-Paper-Towel-Holder-Black-UMBRA-0.jpg?v=1731902355
   Price: $57.99 NZD
-- [Cappa Toilet Paper Stand - Nickel](https://everydayhome.co.nz/products/cappa-toilet-paper-stand-nickle): Cappa Toilet Paper Stand and Reserve is a minimalist, freestanding toilet paper stand with an integrated reserve for storing toilet paper rolls.
+- [Umbra Cappa Toilet Paper Holder - Nickel](https://everydayhome.co.nz/products/cappa-toilet-paper-stand-nickle): Cappa Toilet Paper Stand and Reserve is a minimalist, freestanding toilet paper stand with an integrated reserve for storing toilet paper rolls.
 Using often under-utilized vertical square footage, while maintaining a small footprint, Cappa holds up to three jumbo toilet paper rolls and dispenses one.
-  Updated: 2025-09-23T12:36:02Z
+  Updated: 2025-09-25T00:52:01Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available